TeachSurfing/raise-clp/README.md

-# RAISE custom learning plan tool
+# RAISE Custom Learning Planner tool

 The RAISE custom learning plan tool is developed as part of the [RAISE program](https://evelp.teachsurfing.org/raise-lp/).
 It will facilitate a way to create rules, based on a questionnaire to individually select units from a course per participant.
+This document explains the technical setup for deploying the CLP tool.
+For more details on the technical overview, functionality, user roles and user workflows, we invite you to read our comprehensive [wiki page](https://github.com/TeachSurfing/raise-clp/wiki).

 ## Setup